unity3d-jp/AnimeToolbox/README.md

 # License

-Unity Anime Toolbox is a collection of individual packages hense the license and term of use deffers to those packages who construct this collection.
-Please check individual packages for details.
+Unity Anime Toolbox is a collection of individual packages, each with different licenses and terms of use.
+Please check each package for details on its license.